brodderickrodriguez/cassowary/docs/topics/theory.rst

 Stay constraints
 ----------------

-If we want a particular solution, we need to fix a value somewhere.
-To do this, we add a Stay - a special constraint that says that the value should not be altered.
+If we want a particular solution to our left/right/middle problem, we need to fix a value somewhere.
+To do this, we add a `Stay` - a special constraint that says that the value should not be altered.

 For example, we might want to enforce the fact that the middle value should stay at a value of 45.
 We construct the system as before, but add::